stefanludlow/OpenRPI/README.md

-OpenRPI Project Sourcecode
+# OpenRPI

-Please see https://github.com/Sebguer/OpenRPI for server setup.
-This project is the original OpenRPI after having been worked on for about 2 years.
-If you would like to utilize this engine, please contact me at ludlow.stefan@gmail.com and I'll happily provide a snapshot of the development server via DigitalOcean.
-Read the licenses.
-Don't like them, don't run the MUD.
+**Description**:  OpenRPI is an open-source c++ linux engine for text-based multiplayer online games, aka MUDs.
+It shares ancestry with DIKU muds, though it is one of the "RPI" class of engines, meaning that it supports permanant character death, classless/levelless character progression, in addition to many other features.
+Variants of the engine are currently used by Shadows of Isildur (www.middle-earth.us), Parallel (www.parallelrpi.com), Black Sands (now defunct), Atonement (now defunct), and many others.

+The engine is currently live and actively maintained.

+Pre-configured DigitalOcean snapshots are available for use.
+Please contact me at ludlow.stefan@gmail.com.
+These snapshots will allow you to get the engine up and running within minutes without having to manage much of the server configuration.

-#Basic Instructions to Run a Server on DigitalOcean
+## Basic Instructions to Run
+*These instructions were originally drafted by github.com/sebguer and github.com/yourcyborg*

-##Step 1, purchase a Droplet.
+### Step 1, purchase a Droplet.

 Go to http://www.digitalocean.com and register an account.

-##Step 2, spin up your Droplet.b
+### Step 2, spin up your Droplet.b

 Select your Hostname at the top.
 If you have a domain purchased somewhere, go ahead and use that domain as your hostname.